Dr. Cheryl B. McNeil

 Lauren Borduin Quetsch

-Corey is a second-year student in Dr. McNeil’s PCIT Lab.
+Corey is a third-year student in Dr. McNeil’s PCIT Lab.
 Corey graduated summa cum laude from the University of Nebraska – Lincoln with a bachelor’s degree in psychology.
 She worked in the foster care system and case management before attending Villanova University in Philadelphia to earn her master’s degree in community counseling.
 Prior to coming to WVU, Corey worked as a therapist in private practice and as a stay-at-home mom.
-In her free time, Corey loves to spend time with her husband and two boys, Malachi (age 7) and Benny (age 4).
+Corey’s has clinical and research interests in parent-training, disruptive behaviors in young children, autism spectrum disorders, emotion regulation, and attachment.
+In her free time, Corey loves to spend time with her husband and two boys, Malachi (age 8) and Benny (age 5).

 PCIT Laboratory Alumni: